YouTube

 GORILLA HABITUATION (Day 17)

-Because these gorillas are still wild they actively seek areas which are hard to access and always try to maintain the higher ground.
-This was different than our gorilla trek where the animals were happy to chill in an open area of the forest.
+Because these gorillas are still wild, they actively seek areas that are hard to access and always try to maintain the higher ground.
+This gorilla habituation experience was different than our gorilla trek, where the animals were happy to chill in an open area of the forest.
 This ensures both a defensive and offensive advantage as they become aware of an ever-increasing human presence.

 JURASSIC PARK

 We struggled initially to find a proper access point down to the valley.
-The vegetation is incredibly dense and the slopes very steep, no wonder it’s called the impenetrable forest.
+The vegetation is incredibly dense, and the slopes are very steep; no wonder it’s called the impenetrable forest.

 WWE

-The first time we found the group they took issue with our presence immediately but the rangers were incredibly calm.
-We thought the worst was had after we received an aggressive reaction from several gorillas.
-But like John Cena or Bret Hart the families alpha Silverback came running in and jumped on a bush, taking it out in the process.
+The first time we found the group, they took issue with our presence immediately, but the rangers were incredibly calm.
+We thought the worst was over after we received an aggressive reaction from several gorillas.
+But like John Cena or Bret Hart, the family’s alpha Silverback came running in and jumped on a bush, taking it out in the process.

 TRACKING